ecotaxa/ecotaxa_front/README.md

 ### Run EcoTaxa

-This is the front-end part of the application, which is (nearly) stateless and takes/writes all data from/to a back-end (in https://github.com/ecotaxa/ecotaxa_back).
+This is the front-end part of the application, which is (nearly) stateless and takes/writes all data from/to a [back-end](https://github.com/ecotaxa/ecotaxa_back).

 To run a simple set up see the [all_in_one instructions](https://github.com/ecotaxa/ecotaxa_front/tree/master/docker/all_in_one).
 This will give you a running solution but probably not scale to be a production environment.